 In Portland Metro, continued unemployment claims for this sector peaked at 2,285 in June.
 By December, the number of continued claims had decreased to 493.
 (Table 1a) This is likely a combination of workers returning to employment and others running out of benefits.

 Transportation and Warehousing jobs peaked in January.
 By the low point (April for Oregon and May for the Portland MSA), the number jobs had declined thirteen percent in the MSA and nine percent in Oregon.
-By November, the number of jobs was higher than it was in January: one hundred and eight percent in Oregon and one hundred and five percent in the Portland MSA.
+By December, the number of jobs was higher than it was in January: one hundred seventeen percent in Oregon and one hundred thirteen percent in the Portland MSA.
 (Table 2)

 Demand for workers is growing.
-Between October and November, job postings for two of the top ten transportation and warehousing occupations were down between one and thirty-two percent from the previous period last year.
-The other eight occupations were up between seventeen and one hundred and seventeen percent.
+Between December and January, job postings for two of the top ten transportation and warehousing occupations were down between seventeen and nineteen percent from the previous period last year.
+The other eight occupations were up between eleven and one hundred thirty-nine percent.
 (Table 3)

 In 2019, more than 34,000 people in Multnomah and Washington Counties were employed in transportation and warehousing.
 More than thirty percent of workers in this sector are employed in the two largest occupations: heavy and tractor-trailer truck drivers and laborers, and freight, stock, and material movers, hand.
 (Table 4)